chanllon/chanllon.github.io/_news/aaai23_pc.md

 inline: true
 ---

-Invited to be a program member (SPC) of AAAI 2023.
+Invited to be a program member (PC) of AAAI 2023.